logo der blechtrottel brodaktschns blechtrottel brodaktschns

 At the end we define a the dot as a circle with a tiny radius (1).
 The Math.PI in the code refers to starting and end points of the circle lines.
 They have to be given as angles in Radian (rad).
 Math.PI*3/2 is the top, 0 is right and our end point.
 Details to the Radian unit can be found at Wikipedia.

-The last argument in the parentheses is the anticlockwise property.
+The last argument in the brackets is the anticlockwise property.
 In our case it is false, as we will draw our quarter circles from top to right (= clockwise).
 The ctx.moveTo() keeps our lines separated.
 Without it there would be lines joining the end point of one line to the starting point of the next.